gyorilab/indra_db/rest_api/README.md

 # INDRA Database REST API

-One feature of INDRA is the ability to create and maintain a database of INDRA Statements.
-This web API allows accessing Statements in a database by searching Statements matching a given set of query paramerters and returning the Statements in a JSON serialized form.
+The INDRA Database software has been developed to create and maintain a database of text references, content, reading results, and ultimately INDRA Statements extracted from those reading results.
+The software also manages the generation and update process of cleaning, deduplicating, and finding relations between the raw Statement extractions, into what are called pre-assembled Statements.
+All INDRA Statements can be represented as JSON, which is the format returned by the API.

+This web API provides the code necessary to support a REST service which allows access to the pre-assembled Statements in a database.
+The system is still under heavy development so capabilities are always expanding, but as of this writing, the API supports:
+- `statements/from_agents`, getting Statements by agents, using various ids or names, by statement type (e.g. Phosphorylation), or
+ - `statements/from_hash` and `statements/from_hashes`, getting Statements by
+statement hash, either singly or in batches, and
+- `statements/from_papers`, getting Statements using the paper ids from which they were extracted, and
+- `curation/submit/<level>/<hash>` you can also curate Statements, helping us improve the quality and accuracy of our content.

+As mentioned, the service is changing rapidly, and this documentation may at times be out of date.
+For the latest, check github or contact us.

 You need the following information to access a running web service:
-- The address of the web service (below shown with the placeholder host.of.api.com)
+- The address of the web service (below shown with the placeholder `host.of.api.com`)
-- (for some implementations) An API key which needs to be sent in the header of each request to the service, or any other credentials that are implemented.
+- An API key which needs to be sent in the header of each request to the service, or any other credentials that are implemented.

-If you want to use our implementation of the web API, you can contact us for the path and the API key.
+If you want to use our implementation of the web API, you can contact us for the path and an API key.

-The service in `api.py` is implemented using the Flask Python package.
+The code to support the REST service can be found in `api.py`, implemented using the Flask Python package.
 The means of hosting this api are left to the user.
-We have had success with [Zappa](https://github.com/Miserlou/Zappa) and AWS, and recommend it for a quick and efficient way to get the API up and running.
+We have had success using [Zappa](https://github.com/Miserlou/Zappa) and AWS Lambda, and recommend it for a quick and efficient way to get the API up and running.

 ## Search parameters